inAsees/books-library/README.md

 ## Getting Started

 The Web Application is hosted by Heroku.
 You can access the application by only APIs , and you have to request for the APIs using only 'POST' method and sending Input parameters inside the body as JSON.
+Use the file named 'use_this_sample_set_for_testing.json' to test the application.

 ### Following are the APIs that are available in the application,with their respective descriptions and Input/Output parameters.: